AntoineSavage/pizzascript/README.md

 - `\t` : tab
 - `\u{D*}` : one or more hex digits representing a unicode codepoint (must be at most `\u{10FFFF}`)

-All strings have type `'str`, which corresponds to the following variadic function `str`:
+All strings have type `'str`, which corresponds to the following variadic operation `str`:
 ```
 (str x)     # -> a nice, human-friendly representation
 (str x y)   # -> apply tostr to x and y, and concat the result